Daphne Sheldrick: Adult years

 In 1953, she married Bill Woodley, who battled wildlife poaching in Kenya's game reserves.
 They ultimately divorced, and on 20 October 1960 she married Woodley's boss, David Sheldrick.
 From 1955-76, she was co-warden of Tsavo National Park with her husband.
 The couple began caring for all different kinds of orphaned animals, always with a point of reintegrating them into the wild.
 Many of these young animals were elephants, and Sheldrick began hand-feeding them a milk formula she developed herself.

+Des and Jen Bartlett filmed the orphan elephant, Samson, during and after its capture.
+It was said that this inspired the creation of the Sheldrick's animal orphanage.

-During this time, Sheldrick raised and rehabilitated back into the wild community orphans of misfortune from many different wild species, including elephants, black rhinos, buffalo, zebras, elands, kudus, impalas, duikers, reedbuck, dikdiks, warthogs, civets, mongooses and birds.
+During this time, Sheldrick raised and rehabilitated back into the wild community orphans of misfortune from many different species, including elephants, black rhinos, buffalo, zebras, elands, kudus, impalas, duikers, reedbuck, dikdiks, warthogs, civets, mongooses and birds.
 Sheldrick was a recognised authority on the rearing of wild creatures and was the first person to perfect the milk formula and necessary husbandry for both infant milk-dependent elephants and rhinos.
 When she first made attempts to keep the orphaned baby elephants alive with traditional milk sources, they remained malnourished and faded into death.
 It was only after trying every combination she could find that she hit on one milk formula from Europe containing coconut oil that was found to be the nearest substitute for the fat in elephant milk.

-Daphne Sheldrick died on 12 April 2018 at the age of 83 after a battle with breast cancer.
+Sheldrick died on 12 April 2018 at the age of 83 after a battle with breast cancer.